 May 15: Me and Ed put 3 war bonds in the state savings bank of Lincoln Park Michigan.

 In civilian life, Pappy went wherever the jobs were, even if he had to be apart from Mary for a while.
 There are quite a few love letters between them, when they were apart; I may include those at a later date.
 After the depression and the war, they settled down, and didn't move around as much.
 But here's the surprising part.
-Between 1945 and 1950, they lived at 210 Waverley Street, right nextdoor to the house I grew up in, 218 Waverley Street.
+Between 1945 and 1950, they lived at 210 Waverley Street, Royal Oak, right nextdoor to the house I grew up in, 218 Waverley Street.
 What are the odds?
 I asked my aunt Alice, Pappy's youngest daughter, about it.
-Remember, Pappy had four girls: Diane, Sylvia, Carolyn, and Alice, in that order.
+Remember, Pappy had four girls: Diane, Sylvia, Carolyn (my mother), and Alice, in that order.
+(They also had a baby boy between Diane and Sylvia, born at the height of the depression.
+The baby died days after birth, and was quietly buried in the back yard, as you might with a dog or a cat.
+That was not uncommon in those days.)
 My sister Alice was named after her aunt Alice, who was named after her aunt Alice, Pappy's older sister.
 It's a chain of Alices that I didn't continue, as I named my daughter Elizabeth.
 Sorry bout that.
-As per the house on Waverley Street, middle Alice recollects.
+As per the house on Waverley Street, my Aunt Alice recollects.

 “We were only there for a couple of years.
 I only have a few memories of that house.
 I might have been in the first or second grade.
 I guess we four girls were all upstairs, but I don't remember who slept where.
 I don't remember the bedrooms.
 I remember the sun streaming in the windows, and a big side yard.
 I don't remember whether Pappy had his tools in the basement or the garage but I think it was the garage.
 No room for all that stuff in the basement.
 It was his first well equipped shop.
 Of course I remember the saw accident, we were the only ones home.
 I was sitting on the work bench with the cat in my lap, and I accidentally pulled her tail, and she meowed loudly, and Pappy whipped around, and his hand went into the spinning blade.
 It was my fault.”